Symmetry restoration in mean-field approaches: Approximate projection methods

 \subsection{The Kamlah method}

-The principal idea of the Kamlah expansion \cite{Kamlah1968} is that the energy kernels can by efficiently expanded into a series of derivative operators ${\cal K}_{m}$ acting on overlap kernels:
+The principal idea of the Kamlah expansion \cite{Kamlah1968} is that the Hamiltonian transition matrix elements can by efficiently expanded into a series of derivative operators ${\cal K}_{m}$ acting on the norm overlaps:

 This expansion is supposed to work best in the limit of strong symmetry breaking, for example, at large deformations.
-In this limit, the energy and overlap kernels are both strongly peaked near the diagonal of $g=0$, and therefore, the expansion of the former in a series of derivatives of the latter may have a chance to converge rapidly.
+In this limit, the norm overlaps and Hamiltonian transition matrix elements are both strongly peaked near $g=0$, and therefore, the expansion of the former in a series of derivatives of the latter may have a chance to converge rapidly.

 Since for every continuous group, polynomials of symmetry generators ${\hat K}_m$ can always be represented by derivatives ${\cal K}_{m}$ with respect to the group parameters,